 Teller County Victim Advocate Program

-The Teller County Victim Advocate Program is a nonprofit, volunteer-based service.
-We provide on scene crisis response 24 hours a day, 7 days a week. to victims of crime and those affected by tragic events or misfortune.
+The Teller County Victim Advocate Program is a volunteer-based service.
+We provide on scene crisis response 24 hours a day, 7 days a week to victims of crime and those affected by tragic events or misfortune.
 The Victims Assistance program, which is led by Program Coordinator Erika Vida, provides information, follow-up, support and referrals.
-Also, as a community service, Advocates respond to scenes of unattended deaths and community disasters.
+Also, as a community service, Advocates respond to scenes of unattended deaths, community disasters, and mass tragedy.

-The Volunteer Advocates and the Program Coordinator provide on scene crisis response 24 hours a day, 7 days a week to victims of the following crimes covered under the 1992 Colorado Victims Rights Amendment:
+The Volunteer Advocates and the Program Coordinator provide on scene crisis response 24 hours a day, 7 days a week to victims of crimes covered under the 1992 Colorado Victims Rights Amendment:

 - Assault - 1st, 2nd, 3rd degree, vehicular assault